openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

       and aer.perceived_severity = 'CRITICAL'
     ORDER BY aer.alarm_sequence_number;
     ```
-- Process and notify by deriving `AlarmEventRecordModifications` o-ran DS + callback.
+- Process and notify by deriving `AlarmEventRecordModifications` O-RAN DS + callback.
 - Update sequence for subscription indicating the latest event sent so far
     ```go
     var largestProcessedSequenceNumber int64